purecharity/pure-fundraisers/README.txt

 == Changelog ==

+= 1.3.1 =
+* Moved the special template to the base plugin.

 = 1.3 =
 * Added a special page template that excludes everything but the shortcode from any page.